Mylinear/Power_Bi/Street_Fighter/README.md

 2. Open the `StreetFighterDashboard.pbix` file in Power BI Desktop.

-## Usage

-Explore the various tabs and visuals in the Power BI dashboard to gain insights into the Street Fighter game.

 ## Connect with Me

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mustafayasinkunduz) for any queries or further discussion.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mustafayasingunduz) for any queries or further discussion.

 ## Contributing